Back to Tax Guide

 Before You Start: What You Need

-Before logging into TaxProMax, make sure you have:
+Before logging into Rev360, make sure you have:

-• If you don't have one, register at the JTB TIN Portal: tinverification.jtb.gov.ng[^2]
+• If you don't have one, get it at the Tax ID Portal: taxid.nrs.gov.ng[2]

-• You'll need your NIN or BVN to register
+• You'll need your NIN to retrieve your Tax ID

 • Total income for the tax year